 On average, 37 kids die in hot cars every year in the United States, according to San Jose State University's Jan Null.

-Incidents spike between Memorial Day and Labor Day, when almost three kids die each week.
+Incidents peak between Memorial Day and Labor Day, when between two and three kids die each week.
 In 2016, more than twice as many children died in hot cars (39) than all individuals who died in tornadoes across the country (17).

 Null, a certified consulting meteorologist, has been tracking U.S. child vehicular heatstroke deaths since 1998.
 His research indicates more than half of kids die after a parent or guardian forgets them in a vehicle.
 This can happen to anyone at any time.